 The MDA continues to coordinate emergency preparedness and response readiness across all divisions.
-The MDA is training staff in advanced Incident Command System practices and continues to build the Minnesota Agriculture All-Hazards Incident Management Team (IMT).
+In 2017, the MDA established the Office for Emergency Response to expand internal and external readiness programs.
+The office trains staff in advanced Incident Command System practices and continues to build the Minnesota Agriculture All-Hazards Incident Management Team (IMT).
 Comprising the eight command and general staff positions of ICS, the Minnesota Agriculture IMT is a resource available to assist state, county and local units of government in agricultural emergencies.